Doom-Cult-Society/DoomCultSociety/README.md

 # Doom Cult Society Rare-O-Meter &#x2728;

-Well now, imagine you're an aspiring cult master and have acquired a new Dead Cult Society NFT.
+Well now, imagine you're an aspiring cult master and have acquired a new Doom Cult Society NFT.
 This is a simple guide to determine the all-important question: _LOOKS RARE?_

 ## 1: IS YOUR CULTIST SPINNY?